Hi, good morning,

 Is it too late?
 You are still breathing, so there is still hope "For whoever is joined with all the living, there is hope; surely a live dog is better than a dead lion" (Ecclesiastes 9:4).
 You need to keep seeking God and He will be found, "And without faith it is impossible to please Him, for he who comes to God must believe that He is and that He is a rewarder of those who seek Him" (Hebrews 11:6).
 If you truly have repented, all you need to do is ask forgiveness from God and follow Him "If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 (I John 1:9) God will be faithful and forgive you of all your sins!

-Regarding speaking in tongues, see: If you do not speak in tongues, is it true you do not have the Holy Spirit?
+Regarding speaking in tongues, see Must you speak in tongues to have the Holy Spirit?